Comparable Dark Matter and Baryon energy densities from Dark Grand Unification

 With the Yukawa interaction terms and fermion masses established, we present the overall spectrum of the model.
-The determination of confinement scales and the conserved $U(1)$ symmetry that are critical for achieving comparable energy densities are discussed in \ref{sec:Spectrum} and \ref{sec:U(1)}.
+The determination of confinement scales and the $U(1)$ symmetry that are critical for achieving comparable energy densities are discussed in \ref{sec:Spectrum} and \ref{sec:U(1)}.
 Next, we zoom in on the strongly coupled dark sector.
 The low energy dark hadron spectrum is presented in section~\ref{sec:DS}.
 With all the matter content and interactions finalized, we discuss cosmology in section~\ref{sec:COS} and phenomenology in section~\ref{sec:Pheno}, including all kinds of observables and constraints.
 Section~\ref{sec:Conclusion} contains our conclusions.
 In Appendix~\ref{App:SU(3)}, we briefly discuss the possibility of constructing a similar model based on $SU(8)$ dark grand unification with an $SU(3)_D$ dark QCD sector.
 We highlight the differences and discuss some drawbacks of such a model.
 In Appendix~\ref{App:Twoloop}, we carried out a two-loop calculation and found results consistent with the one-loop analysis, ensuring the reliability of our conclusions.